toddwseattle/NUwebbootcamp0/step-by-step.md

 1.  navigate to your root folder (e.g. `\nuwebboot0`) generate the class with the angular cli:
 `ng g class GithubId`
 this will create `github-id.ts` in the src\app directory.
 Notice for the camelCase name it puts a `-` in the name.

-open the file and create this class:
+    Open the file and create this class:
 ````
  export class GithubId {
     public favorite = false;